ThoriumStack/core-data-integration/README.md

 Many external integrations make use of specific text based file formats delivered via protocols other than http.
 The data integration service makes these types of legacy integrations simple and based on modern c# programming concepts such as automatic serialization/deserialization and easy access to common transport protocols.

+The consistent interface provided by the library is useful to create a single paradigm for communicating with legacy APIs that often used fixed width or csv file drops on remote servers.

 ## Concepts

 Any data integration implementation is based on four distinct interchangeable components, namely a serializer, a transport, various pre-processors and type converters.